 The Erdemir Group is a leading steelmaking business.
-In 2019 the company produced almost 9 million tonnes of steel, making it the 46th largest steelmaker in the world.
+In 2022 the company produced around 7.8 million tonnes of crude steel, making it the 48th largest steelmaker in the world.

 The timeline below covers the history of the Group.